IORoot/HouseQuests_wiki/docs/Installation/MacOS.md

 1. To get started, you need to download the correct version.
 Head over to the [downloads](/downloads) page and click on either the M1 MacOS download button or the Intel MacOS button depending on your machine and architecture.

 :::info
-If you don't know which chip your machine has, you can goto the far top left Apple menu > About This Mac.
+If you don't know which chip your machine has, you can go to the far top left Apple menu > About This Mac.
 Under 'chip' it will say what you are running.
 :::

 2. Once you have downloaded the file, it will be a `.dmg` file.
 Something like `HouseQuests-0.1.17-arm64.dmg`.
 Double-click to open it.

 3. This will pop open a small modal window to allow you to drag the HouseQuests app into your Applications folder.
 Click and drag it in.
 You can now close that window.

 4. When you install from a `.dmg`, it mounts a virtual drive in your finder locations.
-In the left sidebar of finder, you'll see `HouseQuests-0.1.17-arm64.dmg` being listed. hover over it and click the `⏏ Eject` button to unmount it.
+In the left sidebar of the finder, you'll see `HouseQuests-0.1.17-arm64.dmg` being listed. hover over it and click the `⏏ Eject` button to unmount it.

 5. Now you can open your Applications folder and double-click the HouseQuests app.